kztakada/libft-tester-tokyo/README.md

 <img width="1369" alt="Screen Shot 2022-04-18 at 15 27 40" src="https://user-images.githubusercontent.com/7609060/163765260-3fad885b-e00a-4b3f-9468-cc998ae5cb24.png">

 ## Note for use with Linux (Ubuntu 22.04)
-Only when the test is run, `CFLAGS` in the Mikefile in libft is temporarily rewritten to the following
+Only when the test is run, `CFLAGS` in the Makefile in libft is temporarily rewritten to the following
 ```
 CFLAGS　=　-Wall -Wextra -Werror -fPIC
 ```
 If you have written anything other than `-Wall -Wextra -Werror` in `CFLAGS`, or `-Wall -Wextra -Werror` elsewhere, please be careful!
+This is an option to support the 42Tokyo Ubuntu 22.04 environment.
+It is not required for other Ubuntu environments.

 # Please add more test cases!
 Thanks for trying it out!